Skip to main content

 The Data Sharing Network

-TL;DR: Grafton's camera data is accessible to 591 law enforcement agencies across 32+ states.
+TL;DR: Grafton's camera data is accessible to 1,294 organizations across 32 states.
 Grafton Police cannot control how these agencies use the data or how long they keep it.

 Agencies with Access